ejrbuss/schema-reflector/README.md

 ### Installation

 To install Schema Reflector you will need to clone this repository into a directory on your machine.
-You can do this by running the command*:
+You can do this by running the command:

 ```
 $ git clone https://github.com/ejrbuss/schema-reflector
 ```

-**You will need the appropriate credentials to clone from Bitbucket*

 ### Running Schema Reflector